What I'm Learning About the Holy Spirit

 Jesus rose on the third day to fulfill the promise of God.
 The first day and the second day were dark.
 They seemed hopeless.
 For the 40 days after his crucifixion, he ministered.
 He appeared to the apostles.
 Interestingly, they didn’t recognize him at first.
 When God starts to do something new in our lives --- maybe a fulfillment of a promise, maybe a season of dancing instead of crying – when God starts to move, isn’t it interesting that, many times, we don’t even recognize it?

-Read Acts 1:4-8.
-We see that Jesus gave an assignment.
+When we read Acts 1:4-8, we see that Jesus gave an assignment.
 He said to wait.
 Stay here and wait.
 Stay your post.
-Waiting is tough, isn't it?
+Waiting is tough, isn’t it?
 The gift (the Holy Spirit) doesn’t descend until Acts 2:2.
 So there’s some waiting that is taking place in the interim.
 Obedience comes before the promise.
 They waited.
 They obeyed.
 They worked.
 They were busy about their Father’s business --- even during the wait.
 (They nominated Matthias to replace Judas during this time.
 They gathered for meetings.)
 What assignment has God given you during this season?
 Your season, right now, may be a season of grieving of something that was lost.
 It may be a season of rejoicing for something that was given.
 It may be a new season with a fresh start.
 But whatever season you are in, I am certain there is an assignment for you.
 Waiting isn’t stagnant.
-Waiting is obedience and it’s participation.
+Waiting is obedience, and it’s participation.

 David waited 20 years on his promise.
-Abraham waited 75 years to even Get the Promise and then another 25 years to receive the promise!
+Abraham waited 75 years even to be told the promise and then another 25 years to receive the promise!
 What you are waiting on is important, but what God has assigned you to do while you wait is even more important.
 This is a time, very often, that I find the Holy Spirit working most significantly in my life -- during the wait.

-Read further.
-In Acts 2:1, we see the believers were gathered in one place.
+Reading further into Acts 2:1, we see the believers gathered in one place.
 Spiritual disciplines are very important.
 We see in Acts 1:5 the reference to baptism.
 Baptism is important.
 We see in Acts 1:24, they prayed.
 Prayer is important.
 We see in Acts 2:1, they gathered.
 Gathering (with other believers) is important.
 Spiritual disciplines in your life are important.
 They create an environment ripe for God to do what only He can do.
-And then look what happens in Acts 2:2-4.
+And then look at what happens in Acts 2:2-4.
 Suddenly.
 Suddenly.
 Suddenly.
 Spiritual disciplines are very important, but they don’t replace the sudden encounter with the Holy Spirit.
-The Holy Spirit is our comforter, counselor, advocate, convicter, guide, revealer, and teacher.
-The Holy Spirit gives us the fruits of: Love, Joy, Peace, Patience, Kindness, Goodness, Faithfulness, Gentleness and Self Control.
-The power of the Holy Spirit gives us rest – despite our work loads, joy despite our challenges, and peace despite our pasts.
-This is what I'm learning about the Holy Spirit.
-I need the sudden encounters.
+The Holy Spirit is our comforter, counselor, advocate, conviction, guide, revealer, and teacher.
+The Holy Spirit gives us fruits of Love, Joy, Peace, Patience, Kindness, Goodness, Faithfulness, Gentleness, and Self Control.
+The power of the Holy Spirit gives us rest – despite our workloads, joy despite our challenges, and peace despite our pasts.
+This is what I’m learning about the Holy Spirit.
+I need the “sudden” encounters.
 I need the Comforter, the Advocate, every day.

 What do we do when a fire or a flood takes our earthly possessions?
 What do we do when we lose a loved one?
 What do we do when we lose our marriage?
 Our job?
 Our financial security?
 Our ministry position?
 Our health?
 The relationship with the one we thought we’d marry?